-The Titanic is steeped in mystery, dramatic stories of life and death and survival but what if those early photo were retouched?
+The Titanic is steeped in mystery, dramatic stories of life and death and survival but what if those early photos were retouched?

-Below is the Titanic in a perhaps more accurate representation.
+Below is the Titanic in perhaps more accurate representation.

-This restored scan of fiber based silver halide print of the Titanic shows an altogether different ship.
+This restored scan of fibre based silver halide print of the Titanic shows an altogether different ship.
 Was this an early version of this famous photo, perhaps even the original one?
-The sky is not clear at all but choked in smoke from the funnels, neighboring tug boats also belching smoke adding to the smog.
-The sky way above the ship stained with burnt fuel in a thick haze.
+The sky is not clear at all but choked in smoke from the funnels, neighbouring tug boats also belching smoke adding to the smog.
+The sky, way above the ship stained with burnt fuel in a thick haze.
 This image is clearly a very different one from what you see in the press!
 The famous photo you see is perhaps not what you imagine it to be!

 This article is solely the opinion of the author.